KholdStare/kholdstare.github.com/_posts/2013-08-02-sense-of-scale-vr.markdown

 The next day after I got the Rift I decided to experiment with scale, so I hacked around the provided "Tuscany Demo" code to shrink/grow the size of the player.
 Just to confirm my intuitions about scale, I tried hacking just the virtual `IPD` (independent of real `IPD` which *must* be accurate).

+TODO: Another photo?

+Thrilled
-Thrilled with the results, I also scaled all the other usual suspects that inform player scale:
+with the results, I also scaled all the other factors that inform player scale in the demo:

 * Player height
 * Neck model parameters